If you're new to budget planning, we will show you the basics you need to know before using money management software.

 Major budget categories for many people include:

-For your convenience, we have designed a beginner budget for you to write down this information.
-Simply unzip the file to get the spreadsheet.
+For your convenience, we have designed a beginner budget (available through our free downloads page) for you to write down this information.

 If you find a place where an expense can go in two categories -- such as a Sirius XM radio subscription that could be placed under